kylelawrencedev/CO2-Calculator-MS2/README.md

 * CO2 Calculator Logo on the left, when clicked will link back to home page.

 * Dark and Light mode toggle switch on the right of the header.
-Lets user switch the color theme from a dark theme to a light theme.
+Let’s user switch the color theme from a dark theme to a light theme.

 **Calculator Introduction**